danthorpe/YapDatabaseExtensions/README.md

 `ValueCoding` | `NSCoding`        | ValueWithObjectMetadata
 `ValueCoding` | `ValueCoding`     | ValueWithValueMetadata

 There are also two styles of API.
 The *functional* API works on `YapDatabase` types, `YapDatabaseReadTransaction`, `YapDatabaseReadWriteTransaction` and `YapDatabaseConnection`.
-However, these read, write and remove methods are only available if your types is one of the four patterns with metadata.
+However, these read, write and remove methods are only available if your type is one of the four patterns with metadata.
 The *persistable* API works on your `Persistable` types, and is available for all six patterns.

 ## `Persistable` API